 As I read through each book, I send a “Just Finished”, “Now Starting” tweet in addition to periodic Goodreads progress updates.
 If I pause reading of a book due to receipt of a priority request, I will also tweet a similar message.
 While I am reading I will keep track of any spelling, grammar, continuity or other errors I may notice.
 I do this because for as many times as a book is read or edited it never hurts to have a fresh set of eyes.
 I am not saying that I will find anything, but if I do, I will note it.
 If you would like a copy of my potential edits for feedback, please let me know and I will forward it when I am finished.
 What you do with the list is up to you, but please know that this is provided as a form of constructive feedback and information and nothing else.
 Nothing irks me more than reading a book review where the reviewer spends more time on nitpicking grammar and spelling errors than they do actually talking about the story, characters, setting and their overall impression.
 I will not do that.
 My review will focus solely on the story and not the possible issues that can’t be fixed unless the author is made aware of them.

-Book reviews are usually written and posted over the weekend, so if I complete your book on a Monday, you can expect a review by the end of the weekend.
-This seems to be the best process for me to juggle work, family, kids and other life stuff and still deliver on getting promised reviews delivered.
-When the review is completed and posted to the standard places (Amazon, Goodreads and Jennlyreads), I will also tweet out a link to my review on Jennlyreads.
+In order to balance reviews with family, work, and other obligations all reviews are usually written on the weekends.
+Once completed and posted to the standard places (Amazon, Goodreads and, Jennlyreads), I will also tweet out a link to my review on Jennlyreads.
 In all the above tweets if the author has a twitter handle I will tag you in them.
 This is another way for you to know what is going on with your request.